 If you want to play Capcom Arcade Stadium, but it doesn't offer the Getting Started accessibility features you require, this similar game extends the Getting Started accessibility:

-Capcom Arcade Stadium has 1 accessibility feature for Reading which deals with how much reading or listening comprehension is required, how well the game provides visual and audible access to the text and whether subtitles and captions are a good fit for purpose.
+We've documented 1 accessibility feature for Reading in Capcom Arcade Stadium which deals with how much reading or listening comprehension is required, how well the game provides visual and audible access to the text and whether subtitles and captions are a good fit for purpose.

 Similar Games With More Accessibility Features for Reading